Function recovery on manifolds using scattered data

-Thus, we can characterize the quality of an arbitrary set of sampling points $P$ by the $L_\gamma(M)$-norm (or quasi-norm) of the distance function.
-In the case $\gamma=\infty$, this is nothing but the covering radius of $P$ in $M$, which is the radius of the largest hole in the data set.
-In the case $\gamma<\infty$, this is the radius of an average-sized hole in the data set and sometimes called the distortion of $P$ in $M$, see, e.g., Zador~\cite{Zad82}.
+Theorem~\ref{thm:main} allows for a characterization of the quality of a set of sampling points $P$ in terms of an $L_\gamma(M)$-norm (or quasi-norm) of its distance function.
+In the case $\gamma=\infty$, this is known as the covering radius of $P$ in $M$, which is the radius of the largest hole in the data set.
+In the case $\gamma<\infty$, it is the radius of an average-sized hole in the data set and sometimes called the distortion of $P$ in $M$, see, e.g., Zador~\cite{Zad82}.

+In fact, Theorem~\ref{thm:main} is an extension of our previous result valid for bounded convex domains in Euclidean spaces, which reads as follows.